 Where to eat in Goa?

 Breakfast has to be puri bun in Cafe Tato, Ross Omelette at Brittos and cake at Vivenda Kafe.
 Other meals can be stuffed crabs at Lazy Goose, Pork Gyros at Thalassa, Meat burger with bacon, mango and avacado at Burger Factory, Kerala style curry with Appams at Gunpowder, Crabs Xec Xec with Poee and Bebinca at Fat Fish, Crabs in Resheado masala at Crazy Crabs, Pork Xacuti and Caramel custard at Viva Panjim, Chicken Xacuti at Ritz classic, and everything from Pork ghee roast to peanut covered fish in orange to Mango dolly to Basque cheesecake at the Blackmarket.
 Smalls like Passion spritzer kinda drink with sorbet and red velvet cake at Cafe Bodega are a must.

 Summing up Goa

 Here’s my Goa list; crowd sourced and locally approved.
-Although make sure to check the notes for thoughts on where I have been on this Goa trip during covid.
+Although make sure to check the notes for thoughts on where I have been on this Goa trip during covid and you can buy my postcards of Goa.
 Travelling in this little state is not for the faint hearted and definitely not for someone who has been overworked, if you are doing your best to stay safe.
 I recommend, talking to everyone you can, reading all the blog and reviews, making sure you have the mental capacity to do this and only then taking this plunge.
 Also, avoid this touristy season eh?